-The Marin City Construction Trades Program (CTP) will operate year-round with a fiscal year beginning on October 1st and ending on September 30th of the following year.
-The purpose of this program is to assist Marin residents obtain viable livable wage construction jobs in four construction trades areas: 1) Laborers (Local 261) 2) Electricians (IBEW 551); 3) Plumbers and Pipefitters (UA Local 38); and 4) Brick-Masons (Bricklayers, Tilesetters and Allied Craftworkers Local 3 Union).
+The Marin City Construction Trades Program (CTP) assists Marin residents to obtain viable livable wage construction jobs in four construction trades areas: 1) Laborers (Local 261) 2) Electricians (IBEW 551); 3) Plumbers and Pipefitters (UA Local 38); and 4) Brick-Masons (Bricklayers, Tilesetters and Allied Craftworkers Local 3 Union).
 These construction career professions lead to livable wage annual salaries of $50,000 or more and are in high demand in the Bay Area according to the U.S. Bureau of Labor Statistics (2013).

-The CTP construction job training will address the complex barriers facing low-income low-skilled and at-risk populations.
-Recognizing the viable opportunities the construction trades provide to develop skills and earn living wages, MCCDC worked closely with several Union representatives to create a program specific to the targeted population.
-The targeted population also includes: individuals released under the County’s Realignment Partnership, and individuals who have been released from State prison, County jails, or a juvenile facility.
-Such individuals must be under the supervision of a parole or probation department officer to avoid being at risk of becoming involved in criminal behavior.
+The CTP construction job training addresses the complex barriers facing low-income low-skilled and at-risk populations and helps overcome barriers to entry.
+Recognizing the viable opportunities the construction trades provide to develop skills and earn living wages, MCCDC worked closely with several Union representatives to create a program specific to our target population.
+The targeted population includes: low-income, unemployed or underemployed individuals, ethnic and multicultural individuals, individuals released under the County’s Realignment Partnership, and individuals who have been released from State prison, County jails, or a juvenile facility.
+Such individuals must be under the supervision of a parole or probation department officer.

-The purpose of the Marin City Construction Training Program (CTP) is to help develop livable wage jobs in the Bay Area construction industry for Marin City residents.
-The CTP will target adults from 18 to 35 years of age who are lower income or facing obstacles and life experiences that have placed them in the high-risk employee category such as poor or limited education, probation or parolee status, poor job history, or lack of the soft skills needed to become successful on the job.
-We plan to include women and parolees in the program through special marketing outreach campaigns and through partnerships with agencies such as the Marin County Department of Probation and the number of agency partners which we developed through the Thriving Families Network.
-MCCDC will also target specialized outreach to low-income population pockets in Marin County, such as Marin City, Canal, and Hamilton areas.
+The purpose of the Marin City Construction Training Program (CTP) is to help develop living wage jobs in the Bay Area construction industry for Marin City residents.
+The CTP target adults from 18 to 70 years of age who are lower income or facing obstacles and life experiences that have placed them in the high-risk employee category such as poor or limited education, probation or parolee status, poor job history, or lack of the soft skills needed to become successful on the job.
+We include women and parolees in the program through special marketing outreach campaigns and through partnerships with agencies such as the Marin County Department of Probation and a number of agency partners.
+MCCDC also targets specialized outreach to low-income population pockets in Marin County, such as Marin City, Canal, and Hamilton areas.

-We shall pre-screen potential candidates for: the level of commitment to work as a construction worker and laborer, the desire to be part of a union, current drug use, a valid driver’s license, and available transportation since these factors are prerequisites for union membership.
+These factors are prerequisites for union membership.
 Once accepted into CTP, participants receive soft skills training specifically designed to help prepare them for working in the construction environment Training includes communication skills, problem solving, decision making, responsibility and time management, how to work with others, handling difficulty situations on the job, and following directions.
-Basic employment practices covered include attendance, punctuality, responsibility, professionalism, and commitment.
-A career assessment tool will also be used to determine the participant’s suitability for work in the construction industry and help ascertain their suitability for the profession.
-MCCDC staff will arrange participant interviews with professional contractors to determine the participants’ qualifications and motivation to stay in the industry.
-Participants will be able to voice their preferences for one of the five construction areas and select a customized 3 week specialty training rotation (electrician, laborer, brick mason, plumber or landscaper) after completion of their basic direct entry construction training that is the pathway for direct employment with the Unions in Marin, San Francisco and San Mateo Counties.
+Basic employment practices covered include attendance, punctuality, responsibility, professionalism, and communications.
+A career assessment tool is used to determine the participant’s suitability for work in the construction industry.
+MCCDC staff arrange participant interviews with professional contractors to determine the participants’ qualifications and motivation to stay in the industry.
+Participants are able to voice their preferences for one of the five construction areas and select a customized 4 week specialty training rotation (electrician, laborer, brick mason, plumber or landscaper) after completion of their basic direct entry construction training that is the pathway for direct employment with the Unions in Marin, Alameda, San Francisco, Sonoma and San Mateo Counties.